tschikarski/shibboleth/Documentation/Debugging/Index.rst

 -------------------------------------------

 From now on concentrate on debug log entries from 'shibboleth'.
 Check latest entry "getUser ($_SERVER)".
 Check the list of server environment variables.
-Are the Shibboleth variables set, like in the basic test from above?
+Are the Shibboleth variables set, like in the basic test from :ref:`configuration`?

 If not, make sure to activate the Apache configuration directives (e.g. within ``.htaccess``).